GeneralProducts/consonance-graphql/examples/sample_custom_report.md

 Create a new sheet in Google Sheets and navigate to Extensions > Apps Script from the main navigation bar to open the Apps Script editor.

 Paste the code below into this screen, replacing any existing text.

+Replace YOUR_API_KEY with the API key provided by Consonance support.

 This script will generate a report of every field currently available in Consonance's GraphQL schema.
 If you would like to edit or delete any columns to produce a smaller report you can refer to the inline notes for help doing that.

 Choose *Run* from the main navigation bar to generate your report.
 You may be prompted to authorize your script by signing into your Google account and choosing *allow*.
 This grants permission for the script to run.